20 technology news to start the morning informed of the latest | Technology

 Mobile phones

-Apple could be working on a large-screen ‘Low Cost’ iPhone.
+The improvement WhatsApp needs to make self-destructing photos work for something.
 Read the news

+Samsung Galaxy S21 FE passes certification in China and reveals its key specifications.
+Read the news

-How to disable annoying Chrome web notifications on computer or mobile.
+How to transfer WhatsApp conversations to your new mobile.
 Read the tutorial

 Computers and tablets